MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

     - **Allow members to join without an invite:** When you select this, users can join without an invite.
 When you clear this checkbox, users in your home network must request approval before joining this external network.

-    - **Best Practise: Setting Permissions to Closed and Invite Required recommended for most secure use.**
+    - **Best Practice: Setting Permissions to Closed and Invite Required recommended for most secure use.**

 3. Click **Create Network**.